BookmDan/live-coding-repo/README.md

 Then run ```npm install && npm start ``` to download all dependencies and run the project on your local server.
 Since the back-end was deployed first, it will connect to localhost:3000 and your front end will ask to run on a different network.
 Click "Y" for "yes" and the page should deploy accordingly.

-**In order for the project to run properly, the back-end repo needs to be run on localhost:3000 while the front end runs on 3001.**
+**In order for the project to run properly, the back-end repo needs to be run on localhost:3000 while the front end runs on 3001.
+This should happen naturally if you run the commands in the order stated above.**

 ### Credentials
 This project's icon was provided courtesy of 'Those Icons' via [flaticon.com](https://www.flaticon.com/).